hoophq/docs/docs/configuring/gateway.md

 ## Organization Multi Tenancy

 This mode is only used in our SaaS environment to permit tenancy of multiple organization, for self-hosted installation this should not be enabled.
-The default mode will create a default organization by default and all signup will be associated with this organization.
+The default mode creates an single organization and all signups will be associated with it.

 ## Storage